 Overview

-Kristen also works with teams negotiating deals for acquisitions and expansions and advises health care clients on corporate, contracts, health care, regulatory, and governance matters for such deals.
-She has a particular depth of experience in telemedicine and digital health, assisting clients with the development, launch, and expansion of compliant telehealth platforms and business models.
+Kristen also has particular depth in telemedicine and digital health transactions, assisting clients with the development, launch, acquisition, and expansion of compliant telehealth platforms and innovative care delivery models.

 News